from FLR

 Note that covariates can be added to any submodel using the linear model capabilities of R.

-Assessing ADMB files
+ADMB

 fit1 <- a4aSCA(ple4, ple4.indices, wkdir="fit1run")

-Predict and simulate
+To predict and simulate R

 fit <- sca(ple4, ple4.indices[1], fit="assessment")